 Preventing rabies in humans and pets

-One of the most effective way of getting rid of rabies in humans is by performing some preventive methods.
+One of the most effective ways of getting rid of rabies in humans is by performing some preventive methods.
 As rabies virus is often carried by animals, it is also important to observe and keep these animals away from the virus.
 Some preventive methods are really effective in keeping rabies away, such as:

-- Get the pest vaccinated.
+- Get the pet vaccinated.
 Pets such as dogs, cats, rabbits, and even ferrets should be taken to the vet for vaccination.
 Rabies vaccination can be given when the pet is over 6 month old.
 This vaccination should be repeated once a year.

 - Avoid direct contact with stray and wild animals, and keep your pets away from these animals as well.
 Supervise the pets when they are outside, so that wild animal’s bite can be minimized.
 In order to minimize wild or stray animal attraction to the house, keep the area clean and tidy.
 Be sure to keep outdoor trash cans enclosed, so that raccoons and other wild animals are not attracted to it.